Bolton House, Ampleforth College

 Bolton House is a 1920’s building within the Ampleforth College estate that needed complete refurbishment.
 Designed by Giles Gilbert Scott, the building is of significant historical interest and is within the North Yorkshire Moors National Park.

 The complex refurbishment ran through three phases, allowing the building to be used as a temporary decanting location for students and the Monks whilst others building are being refurbished.
 When completed it will provide new state of the art boarding accommodation to allow expansion of student numbers.

 Solutions for Historic Buildings

-LEDA provided a study on options that would enable the refurbishment to have a greater environmental and financial sustainability.
-This process include a careful examination and proposals for the practical methods of vastly improving the thermal envelope as well as options for Low Carbon energy systems, including low energy lighting, heat recovery ventilation and biomass heating.
+LEDA provided a study on options that would enable the refurbishment to have greater environmental and financial sustainability.
+This process included a careful examination and proposals for the practical methods of vastly improving the thermal envelope as well as options for Low Carbon energy systems, including low energy lighting, heat recovery ventilation and biomass heating.

 Whilst local planning officers preferred the use of traditional metal frame windows without a thermal break, LEDA have been able to provide a successful case for using an double glazed unit with thermal breaks on energy conservation grounds.